Certain benefits and exemptions can automatically entitle you to help with NHS health costs.

 - help towards the cost of glasses or contact lenses

-- Aged 18 and under and in full time education
+- are aged 18 and under and in full time education

-- Pregnancy or have a child under 12 months
+- are pregnant or have a child under 12 months.

-What you are entitled to will depend on the type of exemption.
+What you’re entitled to will depend on the type of exemption you hold.